vikchupak/Prometheus/architecture.md

 ---

+# prometeus.yaml

+Config/file is used to configure targets and intervals, etc.

+- How often
+- Rules
+- Targets

+---

 - Things being monitored are called **targets**
 - Each target **has units(metrics)** being collected, like CPU usage, memory usage, requests count/duration.
 - Metrics are human-redable text-based format data.